aretsmarvin/FlowScanner/README.md

 ```

 This command will run the file observer.
 It does nothing, untill you put a flow file in the 'flow_file_folder' folder, specified in the .env file.

+## Expansion

+The NMAP scans can be expanded, by adding [NSE scripts](https://nmap.org/book/nse.html) to the `Files/Scripts` folder.
+Every NSE file added to this folder will be executed upon a scan.